 Section 7(a) of the WSA prohibits federal agencies from assisting in the construction of any "water resources project" that would have a "direct and adverse effect" on a designated river or congressionally authorized study river (USFS 2004).
-Project proponents are required under WSA Section 7 to consult with the applicable river-administering agency to evaluate the potential effects of a proposed water resources project," river-administering agencies have generally interpreted the term to refer to any construction or development that could affect a river's free flow.
+Project proponents are required under WSA Section 7 to consult with the applicable river-administering agency to evaluate the potential effects of a proposed water resources project on free flow, water quality, and ORVs.
+Although the WSA does not define "water resources project," river-administering agencies have generally interpreted the term to refer to any construction or development that could affect a river's free flow.
 The U.S. Department of Agriculture (USDA) defines the term in regulation as any "construction of developments which could affect the free-flowing characteristics of a wild and scenic river or study river," such as dams, reservoirs, levee constructions, bank stabilization, channelization, or bridges (USFS 2004; Congressional Research Service 2020).